actioninja/hypnagogic/README.md

 Basic usage is as simple as

-`cutter2 input_dir`
+`hypnagogic input_dir`

 This will deep search the directory for .yaml/yml files and attempt to perform an operation on files with matching names.

-Cutter2 offers a command line help tool!
+Hypnagogic offers a command line help tool!
 See it for possible command line flags

-`cutter2 -help`
+`hypnagogic -help`